politanch/swissdd/index.md

 1. The `get_swissvotes`-function has been modified in its use.
 It now allows to retrieve the data from the [swissvotes-database](https://swissvotes.ch/page/home).

-2. Instead, real-time and archive-data from opendata.swiss can now instead be loaded with the 'new' `get_nationalvotes`-function.
+2. Real-time and archive-data from [opendata.swiss](https://opendata.swiss/de/) can now instead be loaded with the 'new' `get_nationalvotes`-function.

 At the moment, these changes affect only the development version available on github.
 They will be rolled out to the CRAN version in the next update.